-A3) You MUST book and pay for a travel test package, which will include COVID-19 PCR tests to be taken on or before day-2, and on or after day-8 of your quarantine (self-isolation).
-If travelling from Amber List Countries Or day-2 alone if travelling from Green List Countries.
+A4) You MUST book and pay for a travel test package, which will include COVID-19 PCR tests to be taken on or before day-2, and on or after day-8 of your quarantine (self-isolation) if you are not fully vaccinated.

-A4) You MUST complete a Passenger Locator Form (https://www.gov.uk/provide-journey-contact-details-before-travel-uk) with details of where you will self-isolate when you arrive and the travel test package booking reference number.
+A6) You MUST complete a Passenger Locator Form (https://www.gov.uk/provide-journey-contact-details-before-travel-uk) with details of where you will stay or self-isolate when you arrive and the travel test package booking reference number.

 Providing false or deliberately misleading information when filling out your passenger locator form is an offence punishable by imprisonment.
 You could be fined up to £10,000, imprisoned for up to 10 years or both if you do not provide accurate details about the countries you have visited in the 10 days before you arrived in the UK.

 If you develop coronavirus symptoms when you are travelling to England, you MUST tell one of the crew on your plane, boat, train or bus.
 They’ll let staff in the airport, port or station know, so they can tell you what you should do next when you arrive.

 If you do not take the tests, you may face a penalty of up to £2,000.